apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 When dealing with GemFire callbacks there are some operations that should be avoided or used with extra attention.
 They are:

 * Do not perform distributed operations, such as using using the _Distributed Lock service_
-* Avoid calling Region methods, particularly on non-colocated partitioned regions
+* Avoid calling Region methods, particularly on non-colocated partitioned regions.
-* Avoid calling functions through `FunctionService`, since they share the same socket
+* Avoid calling functions through `FunctionService`, since they can cause distributed deadlocks.
+* Do not use any GemFire APIs inside a `CacheWriter` in case you have _conserve-sockets_ set to true.
-* Do not modify region attributes, since those messages will have priority and can cause blocks
+* Do not modify region attributes, since those messages will have priority and can cause blocks.
 * Avoid configurations where listeners or writers are deployed in a few nodes of the distributed system.
-Prefer a cluster-wide installation where every node can process the callback
+Prefer a cluster-wide installation where every node can process the callback.

 When using transactions:
 * `CacheWriter` should not start transactions;